digitranslab/jumpstart/docs/versioned_docs/version-2.43.0/marketplace/plugins/openai.md

 title: OpenAI
 ---

-ToolJet can integrate with OpenAI to access two main services: Completions and Chat.
-The Completions service enables ToolJet to produce text from a given prompt or context.
+JumpStart can integrate with OpenAI to access two main services: Completions and Chat.
+The Completions service enables JumpStart to produce text from a given prompt or context.
 Meanwhile, the Chat service facilitates user interaction with an AI-driven chatbot based on OpenAI's language models.

 :::note
 Before following this guide, it is assumed that you have already completed the process of **[Using Marketplace plugins](/docs/marketplace/marketplace-overview#using-marketplace-plugins)**.